-In 2012 a similar IRT program provided free medical services to over 8,000 Kauai residents.
-That was a medical IRT mission, the work on the path will be a civil engineering mission.
+In 2012 & 2014 similar IRT programs provided free medical services to over many thousands of Kauai residents.
+Those two missions were medical IRT missions, the work on the path will be a civil engineering mission.
 The mission is now in the planning/design phase, and we

-expect hope to see actual construction begin and be completed in the summer fall of 2013.
-(May 2013 update: the sequestration has caused complications & delays in this deployment.)
+expect hope to see actual construction begin and be completed in the summer of 2015.

 Recently the Garden Island Newspaper ran a story on this project.

 RS: It has been a year since this half-mile section broke ground and many people in the Kawaihau area are anxiously awaiting it to be finished!

 KP: Agreed--as are many of us!

 RS: The [pedestrian] cross walk at Kuhio highway seems very dangerous.

 KP: It would be great to have a "split-grade" crossing there, like an underpass for bike/ped, but sadly that is not going to happen.
 That's one reason we keep advocating for better facilities.
 What is in place for that crosswalk is a system of pedestrian activated flashing lights to warn motorists.
 This is not a stoplight.
 Construction for the installation of that system is now complete (May 2013 update).